NoOrientationProgramming/ProcessingCore/README.md

 # Core Advantages

-When using the Processing() class the system structure is recursive.
+When using the Processing() class the entire system structure is recursive.
 This has a big and very beneficial impact during development, runtime, documentation and communication with other team members independent of their background.

 There is no low- or high-level code.
 Just **one essential looped function**: `process()` .. everywhere